 This interactive session offers the chance to sample three types of integrative therapy.
-Learn about the uses and benefits of essential oils while creating your own take-home essential oil spray blend.
+Learn about the uses and benefits of essential oils while creating your own take-home essential oil blend.
 In art therapy, hear how creative expression can help you process your feelings and make a piece of art that explores the creative coping energy we all hold within.
 Complete the evening with a group meditation to center your mind and set your intention for the weekend ahead.

 Saturday, April 6